 And it doesn’t matter if you have oil or gas, or if you have a boiler or furnace.
 You don’t want to wait till the first cold days of fall, let alone winter, to fire up your heating system and bring in a heating professional from a Long Island heating company like Tragar Oil to run, clean and check your system.

-• Assess your chimney (if it’s oil heat) and spark screen at top so that it remains clean and fire hazards are prevented.
+- Assess Your Chimney (if it’s oil heat) and spark screen at the top so that it remains clean and fire hazards are prevented.

-A pro might also regularly perform static air-pressure checks, gas-pressure testing and temperature-rise checks, and could also advise if and when any or all equipment might need to replaced.
+A professional might also regularly perform static air-pressure checks, gas-pressure testing, and temperature-rise checks.
+They could also advise you if and when any or all equipment might need to be replaced.